-KEY POINTS: An adjudication of guilt will prevent you from being able to expunge or seal all criminal records (See Question #15 for definition of adjudicated guilty).
+KEY POINTS: An adjudication of guilt will prevent you from being able to expunge or seal any criminal record (See Question #15 for definition of adjudicated guilty).
 In Florida, the courts can withhold adjudication (also known as "adjudication withheld," and "withhold of adjudication") and thereby maintain your eligibility to have your record sealed or expunged.

 Q2.
 How do I qualify to expunge a Florida criminal record?

 A2.
-All arrests that result in a dismissal or nolle prosequi (State drops case) can be expunged so long as you have never been adjudicated guilty or delinquent for any other arrest.
+All arrests that result in a dismissal or nolle prosequi (State drops case) prior to trial can be expunged so long as you have never been adjudicated guilty or delinquent for any other arrest.
 This means all prior arrests must have also been dropped or had adjudication withheld.
 The expungement process can begin immediately after your case is closed.

 KEY POINTS: Florida law now prohibits a person that was acquitted after a trial to expunge their arrest record.In that situation you must

 A3.
 Many people believe that if their case was dropped or dismissed they don't have a record.
 This is inaccurate.
 A criminal record begins once you've been formally arrested or, today, once the Clerk creates a case number.
 These records are public records.
 The case may have been dropped, dismissed, or nolle prosequi but your criminal arrest history remains.
 Anyone who checks your past can discover that you were arrested.

 KEY POINT ONE: Even if you were not formally arrested but were instead given a notice to appear you may still have a criminal arrest history.
 How?
 Private companies buy public record information from government agencies such as the Clerks Office and the Florida Department of Law Enforcement.
 These private companies store and sell your information to whoever wants to buy it.
 This includes your criminal record.